DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/installation_inputs.md

 ###Connect the following RPM/Position sensor connections to the Jaguar board:

 - **CAM+**	Located in the bottom right section of the board near R20.
 This should be connected to the **BLACK** wire on most GM vehicles that use a Hall Effect sensor.
 If you are using a VR input connect the Camshaft **+** VR input here.
 - **CAM-**	Located in the bottom right section of the board near R20.
-This should not be connected on GM vehicles that use Hall Effect Camshaft position sensors.
-If Hall Effect sensors, Optical sensors or digital sensors are used to not connect anything to this pad.
-It is only used for a Camshaft **-** VR input.
+This should be connected to one of the ground or shield pads for GM vehicles that use Hall Effect, optical or digital sensor Camshaft position sensors.
 - **CAM-Shield**	Located in the bottom right section of the board near R57.
-This should be connected to the shield of the wiring for the Camshaft VR input sensor.
+This should be connected to the shield of the wiring for the Camshaft input sensor.

 - **CRANK+**	Located in the bottom right section of the board near R23.
 This should be connected to the **BLACK** wire on most GM vehicles that use a Hall Effect sensor.
 If you are using a VR input connect the Crankshaft **+** VR input here.
 - **CRANK-**	Located in the bottom right section of the board near R19.
-This should not be connected on GM vehicles that use Hall Effect Crankshaft position sensors.
-If Hall Effect sensors, Optical sensors or digital sensors are used to not connect anything to this pad.
-It is only used for a Crankshaft **-** VR input.
+This should be connected to one of the ground or shield pads for GM vehicles that use Hall Effect, optical sensors or digital sensor Crankshaft position sensors.
 - **Crank-Shield**	Located in the bottom right section of the board near R12.
-This should be connected to the shield of the wiring for the Crankshaft VR input sensor.
+This should be connected to the shield of the wiring for the Crankshaft input sensor.

 **Verify all the analog sensor inputs are functioning properly by opening EMStudio or MegaTunix and observing the analog sensor input values.**